2018 Summer and Fall Course Locations

 Functional Area 5: Employee and Labor Relations

 - Labor relations legislation

 - Employee involvement and engagement

 - Workplace safety, health, security and privacy

 - Risk management legislation

-Tuition: The course costs $1,075 for spring (June) and $1175 for summer/fall (August/September).
-Tuition includes all books and instructional materials.
+Tuition: The course costs $1175 and includes all books and instructional materials.

 Registration and payment deadline: All registrations and tuition is due 7 days prior to the course start date.
 Late registrations will be taken into consideration and handled on a space-available basis.

 Program Requirements: There are no admission requirements to take this program, however certain criteria must be met for participants taking the PHR or SPHR exam.
 See the HRCI website for exam requirements.

 PHR and SPHR Exam Requirements: To apply for either the Professional in Human Resources (PHR) or the Senior Professional in Human Resources (SPHR), candidates must have a combination of education and professional HR experience.
 For more information, see the certification information handbook or visit www.HRCI.org.